devonfw-forge/devon4flutter-non-bloc-arch/Home.md

 This guide aims to bridge the gap between the absolute [Flutter (Flutter Dev Team 2018a)](https://flutter.dev/) basics and clean, structured Flutter development.
 It should bring you from the basics of knowing how to build an app with Flutter to an understanding of how to do it _properly_.
 Or at least show you one possible way to make large scale Flutter projects clean and manageable.

 ## Who is this Guide for?
 For people with a basic knowledge of the Flutter Framework.
 I recommend following this [tutorial by the Flutter team (Flutter Dev Team 2018b)](https://flutter.dev/docs/get-started/codelab).
 It will walk you through developing your first flutter application.
-You should also have a basic understanding of the [Dart programming language (Google LLC 2019a)](https://dart.dev/).
+You should also have a basic understanding of the [Dart programming language (Dart Team 2019a)](https://dart.dev/).
 No worries, it is very similar to [Java (Oracle 1996)](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html), [Kotlin (Jet Brains 2017)](https://kotlinlang.org/) and [JavaScript (ECMA 1997)](https://www.ecma-international.org/publications/standards/Ecma-262.htm).
 So if you know 1 or 2 of those languages you should be fine.
-Lastly, for the Architecture chapter, you should have a basic understanding of [Data Streams (Google LLC 2019b)](https://dart.dev/tutorials/language/streams).
+Lastly, for the Architecture chapter, you should have a basic understanding of [Data Streams (Dart Team 2019b)](https://dart.dev/tutorials/language/streams).

 ## Topics that will be covered
 - A brief introduction to the Flutter Framework in general.
 How it works _under the hood_ and its underlying structure.